 While different communities save at different times, the most power OhmConnect generated at one particular moment has exceeded 100 Megawatts.

-There are a total 126 million residences in California.
+There are a total 13 million households in California.

 This means that if everyone participated in #OhmHour energy sharing events, our community would be able to produce 25 Gigawatts of power from simple savings.